-Russell Luna has a decade and a half of experience as a sports media professional before moving to corporate communications.
+Russell Luna spent a decade and a half as a sports media professional before moving to corporate communications.

-In his current role with the Big 12 Conference, he serves as the assistant director of media services for the Big 12 Conference, overseeing publicity efforts and media championship operations for baseball, women's basketball, football and other sports throughout the season.
+Luna previously served as the assistant director of media services for the Big 12 Conference, overseeing publicity efforts and media championship operations for baseball, women's basketball, football and other sports throughout the season.

 Luna spent two years as the assistant director of athletic communications at his alma mater Middle Tennessee in 2012-13 and 2013-14.
 While with the Blue Raiders, Luna handled publicity for the nationally-ranked women's basketball program, baseball, women's tennis and assisted as the secondary contact for football.

-Before serving in a full-time capacity with the Blue Raiders, Luna spent one year as assistant athletic media relations director at Tennessee State University.
+Before serving full-time with the Blue Raiders, Luna spent one year as assistant athletic media relations director at Tennessee State University.
 He was the contact for football, men's basketball, tennis and track & field.

 In 2010-11, Luna served as a graduate assistant at the University of Louisiana at Lafayette and interned full-time at Western Carolina University in 2009-10.
 As an undergraduate intern, Luna interned with various organizations including the Houston Astros and Tennessee Titans.
 While in college, Luna served as a freelance reporter for the Columbia (Tenn.)
 Daily Herald covering the Nashville Predators (NHL) and local high school sports.

-Luna has numerous event experience, working seven NCAA Final Fours (two men and five women).
-He served as the media coordinator for the 2018 NCAA Women's Basketball Kansas City Regional and is slated to be the host media coordinator for the 2023 NCAA Women's Final Four in Dallas.
+Luna has numerous event experiences, working nine NCAA Final Fours (two men and seven women).
+He served as the media coordinator for the 2018 NCAA Women's Basketball Kansas City Regional and is currently a volunteer on the NCAA media coordination committee for the Women's Final Four.